 Global Product Strategy & Innovation Director

 This is just one of the technologies building smart futures I write about in Work on the Move 2.
-Download my chapter or watch our webinar to learn about other technologies affecting FM and how you can start thinking about them for your organization.
+Download the book or watch our webinar to learn about other technologies affecting FM and how you can start thinking about them for your organization.